-These chocolate coconut flour cookies have the perfect texture and taste just like regular double chocolate cookies!
-This recipe is paleo with vegan and low-carb options.
-Scroll to the bottom of the post for a how-to recipe video!
+These chocolate coconut flour cookies have an amazing texture, just like traditional cookies!
+This recipe is paleo but can also be made vegan as well as keto.
 Thanks to Bob’s Red Mill for making today’s post possible.

 I was kind of sad once I posted my coconut flour cookies recipe because it meant that I was done testing them and no longer had an excuse to make them every week.